Geometry-Aware Generation of Adversarial Point Clouds: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{M}{odern} machine learning models, particularly those based on deep networks, have been achieving remarkable success on a variety of semantic tasks, with classification of 2D images \cite{he2015deep,huang2016densely,jia2019orthogonal} and 3D point clouds \cite{PointNet,PointNetPP,DGCNN,tang2020improving} as the prominent representatives.
-In spite of the success, these models are vulnerable to \textit{adversarial examples} \cite{szegedy2013intriguing} --- specially crafted perturbations of input data that are as small as imperceptible to our humans would cause failure of these classification models.
-Such a phenomenon prevails across models and data types \cite{su2018robustness,fawzi2018adversarial,CW3DAdv}.
-The existence of adversarial examples triggers a great amount of research focusing either on attack/defense studies for safety-critical applications \cite{sharif2016accessorize,cao2019adversarial,wiyatno2019physical}, or on the robustness analysis of machine learning models \cite{ilyas2019adversarial,zhang2019theoretically,schmidt2018adversarially}.
+\IEEEPARstart{M}{odern} machine learning models, particularly those based on deep networks, have achieved remarkable success on a variety of semantic tasks, with the classification of 2D images \cite{he2015deep,huang2016densely,jia2019orthogonal} and 3D point clouds \cite{PointNet,PointNetPP,DGCNN,tang2020improving} as prominent examples.
+In spite of these successes, these models are vulnerable to \textit{adversarial examples} \cite{szegedy2013intriguing} --- specially crafted perturbations of input data that are imperceptible to humans but that would cause failure of these classification models.
+This phenomenon prevails across models and data types \cite{su2018robustness,fawzi2018adversarial,CW3DAdv}.
+The existence of adversarial examples has triggered a large amount of research focusing either on attack/defense studies for safety-critical applications \cite{sharif2016accessorize,cao2019adversarial,wiyatno2019physical}, or on the robustness analysis of machine learning models \cite{ilyas2019adversarial,zhang2019theoretically,schmidt2018adversarially}.

-The seminal work of Szegedy \emph{et al.} \cite{szegedy2013intriguing} discovers adversarial 2D images from analyzing the classification robustness of deep networks.
-Following \cite{szegedy2013intriguing}, subsequent research plays attack-and-defense games and formalizes the attack problem by proposing various algorithms to search for adversarial noises \cite{goodfellow2014explaining,CW,PGD}, where an important characterization of the produced adversarial images is \emph{imperceptibility}.
+The seminal work of Szegedy \emph{et al.} \cite{szegedy2013intriguing} discovered adversarial 2D images by analyzing the classification robustness of deep networks.
+Inspired by \cite{szegedy2013intriguing}, many works have been proposed for adversarial 2D images, where most of them played attack-and-defense games that a successful defense against the previous attack would always be breached by the subsequent attack.
+In various algorithms \cite{goodfellow2014explaining,CW,PGD}, the most important characterization of the produced adversarial images was always \emph{imperceptibility}.
 To achieve imperceptibility, these methods typically constrain the $l_p$-norms of adversarial noise to be small on the 2D image domain.
-Effectiveness of such a scheme is grounded on how our humans perceive 2D images.
-Indeed, when adding noise of small magnitude to a benign image, human perception is overwhelmed by the appearance patterns contained in the original image, rather than by the added high-frequency but small-magnitude noise that has no semantic patterns; adversarial imperceptibility is achieved consequently.
+The effectiveness of this scheme is grounded on how humans perceive 2D images.
+Indeed, when adding noise of small magnitude to a benign image, human perception is overwhelmed by the apparent patterns contained in the original image, rather than by the added high-frequency but low-magnitude noise that has no semantic patterns; adversarial imperceptibility is thus achieved.